5 Reasons Why Most Resumes Fail

 Imagine: you have spent days and read tons of wholesome posts, trying to compose the best and the best resume just like a professional resume writer.

 You believe that your ‘fruit of labor’ will impress an HR manager and almost immediately you will get the sacred offer.

 Why does it happen?
-The answer is simple: because of common resume mistakes, you did not take into account.
+The answer is simple: because of common resume mistakes, you did not take it into account.
 It doesn’t matter if you write a basic graduate resume or a professional HR manager resume.

 Even if you are aware of all the rules of resume composing from A to Z, that does not guarantee that you won’t make one, a little mistake and reduce the chances of getting that job.
 Let us figure out things that can kill any resume.